Geowil/LMPGames_MagicSchools/README.md

 #### Enable Name Aliasing
 **Description**<br>
-When enabled, this setting allows for long item and spell names to be displayed by an abbrviated name so that they can be properly shown in some plugin windows.
+When enabled, this setting allows for long item, school, school tree, and skill names to be displayed by an abbrviated name so that they can be properly shown in some plugin windows.

 When this is enabled, note tag attributes for skills and items are not required, however, in order for a name to be shortened, a note tag attribute must be added to the skill or item.
-More information on these note tags can be found in the respective tag section below.
+More information on these note tags can be found in the respective tag section below or check the Configuration section for schools and trees.

 **Type**<br>
 Boolean